stackabletech/stackable-utils/release/README.md

 # repeat the above with e.g. the tag 25.3.0 once a release candidate is accepted.

 # continue with the demos ...
-# create and push the release branch
+# create and push the release branch (demos are intentionally branch-only:
+# no RC branches, no tagging, no post-release steps)
 ./release/create-release-branch.sh -b 25.3 -w demos # Only add the -p flag after testing locally first

 # finally - i.e. when a release candidate has been accepted and the actual release has been tagged - patch the changelog file in the main branch